DHayes23/Valencia-Tennis/README.md

  ---
  ### **Profiles Models**
 * **USERPROFILE:** The UserProfile model is used to define a user's details, which can then be used to pre-fill the Checkout form when they are making a purchase.
-    * **user:** This field identifies the specidic user to which the UserProfile is connected.
+    * **user:** This field identifies the specific user to which the UserProfile is connected.
     * **default_phone_number:** This is the user's phone number.
     * **default_street_address1:** This field is used to aid in delivery, stating the address to which the order is to be delivered.
     * **default_street_address2:** This optional field can be used to aid in delivery if necessary, further clarifying the address to which the order is to be delivered.